bhargavi1poyekar/fetch_goldbar/README.md

     If you want to edit config.json:

-    First install nano inside the docker container
+    First, install nano inside the docker container

         apt install nano

-    Then Open the config.json in nano editor
+    Then Open the config.json in the nano editor

         nano config.json

     Change the bar values.
-The Bar values should be unique in each bar. i.e. If you have entered 0, 1, 2 in left, then these bars will not be present in right and remaining.
+The Bar values should be unique in each bar. i.e. If you have entered 0, 1, 2 on the left, then these bars will not be present on the right and remaining.
 All the bar_lists should have a length of 3.
-And the value of bar should be between 0-8.
+The value of the bar should be between 0-8.

-    If these conditions are not satisfies, the code will raise Value Error.
+    If these conditions are not satisfied, the code will raise a Value Error.

 7. Once configured, you can run the code using: